cosidelu/Project-Industrial/README_ENG.md

 * **`r` (Radius):** Distance in millimeters from the target to the center of the shell.
 * **`alpha` (Longitude/Azimuth):** Lateral rotation around the global Y axis.
 A value of `0°` defines the central midline meridian.
 Moving to `-90°` directs the robot to the right side of the helmet, while `+90°` describes the left side.
 * **`beta` (Latitude/Elevation):** Angle defining the dorsal inclination along the helmet profile.
 It originates from the horizontal rear (`0°`), ascends to the zenith apex (`90°`), and descends to the front visor region (`180°`).

-**Note on Gimbal Lock:** 3D spatial rotations inherently suffer from mathematical singularities (gimbal locks that cause robot joint flips).
-This specific convention intentionally shifts the mathematical poles to the extreme front and rear regions (areas inaccessible to the arm due to the physical mounting base), ensuring that nominal transverse and apical trajectories remain smooth and continuous.
+**Note on Gimbal Lock:** Spherical coordinates intrinsically suffer from mathematical singularities, where the same position is described by infinite combinations of the angles $\alpha$ and $\beta$.
+This indeterminacy becomes problematic when attempting to derive the angles associated with a point near the singularities, where minor variations in position result in massive variations in the associated angles.
+This specific convention positions the singularities at $\beta = [0°, 180°]$, where $\forall \alpha \in [-180° , 180°]$ the indicated positions correspond to the back and the front of the helmet, respectively.
+By shifting the singularities to zones inaccessible to the robot, we prevent abrupt changes in orientation and ensure that the robot maintains joint configurations compatible with the presence of the helmet.